Looting devastates businesses already shaken by virus

 NEW YORK (AP) -

-Looting and vandalism in cities across the country have dealt another blow to countless small businesses that were already reeling from the coronavirus outbreak.
+Looting and vandalism in cities across the country have dealt another blow to small businesses that were already reeling from the coronavirus outbreak.

 Along with big chain stores like Target, Walgreen and Macy’s, independent retailers in neighborhoods and downtown sections were targets of vandals and looters who struck as police mobilized to contain large demonstrations over the killing of George Floyd in Minneapolis.